 The Canadian Food Inspection Agency has regulations in place to prevent the introduction and spread of bee pathogens into the country via the import of bee products and live bees (CFIA 2011).
 Many provinces similarly regulate the import of live bees from other provinces and territories.
-The NWT does not currently have any regulations or restrictions on live bees brought into the territory.
+The NWT does not currently have any regulations or restrictions on bringing live bees into the territory, although best management practices for beekeeping and pollination services are being developed (Fenton pers. comm.
+2019).